Ireland’s Leading Genealogy & Research Company For Over A Decade

 Individual family trees / Histories of houses, companies & institutions / Journalism & media research / Irish citizenship by descent applications

-Timeline director Nicola Morris is a member and current President of Accredited Genealogists Ireland (AGI), the only accrediting body for genealogy in Ireland and she has served as a council member and Hon.
+Timeline director Nicola Morris is a member and former President of Accredited Genealogists Ireland (AGI), the only accrediting body for genealogy in Ireland and she has served as a council member and Hon.
 Secretary of AGI.

 Our Team